-- PFDs show the plant design basis indicating feedstock, product and main streams flow rates and operating conditions.
+- PFDs show the plant design basis indicating feedstock, product, and main stream flow rates and operating conditions.

-- A PFD documents a process for training, quality control, simpler understanding.
+- A PFD documents a process for training, quality control, and simpler understanding.

 - It standardizes a process for optimal efficiency and repeatability.

-- The scope of any process can easily be found out from its PFD diagram.
+- The scope of any process can easily be found in its PFD diagram.